 In the Chesapeake Bay, the combined effects of sinking land and rising seas have resulted in a rate of sea level rise that is twice the world average and poses an even greater danger to Annapolis and its historic resources (pictured at top).
 The area needs immediate action to avoid continued flooding that would irrevocably damage much of the historic Annapolis we know today.
 Learn More

-Homeowners face distinct challenges in responding to natural disasters like the catastrophic flooding brought on by Hurricane Harvey and Hurricane Irma.
+Historic property owners face distinct challenges in responding to climate- and weather-related disasters.
 While they can rely to a certain extent on local, city, and state agencies to provide post-disaster services, they are ultimately responsible for their own properties.
-These resources can help homeowners respond quickly and effectively to minimize property damage and ensure a safe return home.
+These resources can help building owners respond quickly and effectively to minimize property damage and ensure a safe return home.